leaningtech/labs/src/content/docs/cheerpj2/05-reference/Runtime-API.md

 #### `enablePreciseAppletArchives`

-Boolean option which enables a special applet classloader.
+Boolean option which makes the classloader behavior similar to the native Java plugin.
+For better performance it is recommended to upgrade to CheerpJ 3.

 Example: